 1. Write your goals down

-Our MD survey shows that only 1 in 3 physicians have set specific retirement goals.
-In fact, research proves that people who put their goals on paper are more successful in achieving them.
+Research shows that people who put their goals on paper are typically more successful in achieving them.

 Writing out your financial priorities forces you to really think about what you want to accomplish over the next year, and what you want your future to look like.
-Whether it’s paying down your mortgage, saving for a child’s education, indulging hobbies or interests, or saving for retirement, your financial goals should be realistic and achievable.
+Whether it’s paying down your mortgage, saving for a child’s education, budgeting for a well-deserved vacation, or saving for retirement, putting them in writing helps you make sure your financial goals are realistic and achievable.

-Together with your MD Advisor* we can work together to create your goals and build your financial plan.
+You and your MD Advisor* can work together to define your goals and build your financial plan.

 2. Create a budget to set limits on spending

-You’re not imagining it: things cost more these days as inflation continues to drive prices up.
-Rising commodity prices, recovering demand, supply chain issues and a shortage of workers: these are all contributors to higher prices for everything from raw materials to household goods, and essentials like gas and groceries.
+Things cost more these days, and inflation is still driving prices up.
+Rising commodity prices, recovering demand, supply chain issues and a shortage of workers: these are all contributors to higher prices for everything — raw materials, household goods and essentials like gas and groceries.

-A great way to ensure you’re spending less than you earn is to create a budget.
+A budget is a great way to help you make sure you’re spending less than you earn — and it’s not about depriving yourself, but about making sure you don’t have to.
 Keep track of what you spend, whether you love spreadsheets or prefer to keep lists on paper.
-Popular budgeting apps and online sites make this even easier, and your bank may have a budgeting app or spending tracker.
-But be cautious about third-party services that ask you to link to your personal banking data — this could leave you vulnerable to fraud.
+Once you see it all written down, it's easier to find the places where cutting back will be painless, or nearly so — and the places where you need to make sure you're not cutting back, like on preventative care for yourself, your family, your pets, or your property and belongings.
+There are some great budgeting apps and online sites that can make this easier — your bank may have its own budgeting app or spending tracker.
+But always be cautious about third-party services that ask you to link to your personal banking data — this can leave you vulnerable to fraud.

-A will is the foundation of an estate plan: it ensures that your wealth will be distributed according to your wishes, and it aims to minimize the administration and income tax for your loved ones.
-Taking the time to prepare a will can help put your mind at rest about your financial affairs.
+Your will is the foundation of your estate plan: it ensures that your wealth will be distributed according to your wishes, and aims to minimize stress, distress, and expense — especially the income tax and other taxes your estate could end up owing — for your loved ones.
+Taking the time to prepare a will can help put both your mind and theirs at rest about your financial affairs.

-For physicians, having an up-to-date will is especially important.
-If you or your spouse has an active medical practice, it must be wound down as a separate but related matter to settling the estate, one that includes several time-consuming steps.
-If you or your spouse has a medical professional corporation, the corporation will continue to exist and the executor of the estate working in partnership with the director or successor director of the corporation, will face a long list of administrative and financial tasks.
+For still-practising physicians, having an up-to-date will is especially important.
+If you or your spouse has an active medical practice, winding it down will be a time-consuming matter, separate but related to settling your estate.
+If you or your spouse has a medical professional corporation, the corporation will continue to exist and the executor of the estate working in partnership with the director or successor director of the corporation, will face yet another long list of administrative and financial tasks.

-When you’re creating a will, be sure to appoint an executor who is willing and able to make these decisions.
+When you create or revise your will, be sure the executor you appoint is willing and able to make these decisions.

 Tax planning should be a year-round activity.
-Take a forward-thinking approach and make sure you’re aware throughout the year of the credits and deductions that you may be eligible for, particularly if you are a self-employed physician.
+Take a forward-thinking approach and make sure you’re on the alert throughout the year for credits and deductions that you may be eligible for, particularly if you are a self-employed physician.

-Effective tax planning involves tracking your income and contributing to investments in a way that prevents you from paying more tax than you should.
+Effective tax planning involves tracking your income and expenditures and contributing to investments in a way that prevents you from paying more tax than you should.
 And remember, minimizing taxes can also help you reach your financial goals more quickly.
-As a physician, optimizing your use of registered retirement savings plans (RRSPs) can be part of your financial plan, depending on what stage you’re at in your career.
+As a physician, optimizing your use of registered retirement savings plans (RRSPs) and other registered savings plans can be a great part of your financial plan, depending on what stage you’re at in your career.

-Investing in yourself by improving your financial knowledge is one of the best resolutions you can make this year.
+Investing in yourself by improving your financial knowledge is one of the best resolutions you can make this year — and MD wants to make it easy for you!
 The MD Financial Literacy Podcast series covers a broad range of topics specific to physicians including debt, retirement planning and why your finances are different.
 It’s also got great advice on steps you can take to feel more confident about your money now, and in the future.